-The design is an efficiently planned combination market affordable and condominium building that knits into the urban context by breaking down the bulk of the massing.
+The design is an efficiently planned combination of rental and condominium residential building that knits into the urban context by breaking down the bulk of the massing.
 The design is fully compliant with the as-of-right zoning.
 It will be compliant with the CAGBC Zero Carbon Building Design Standard (v4).
 It has a mass timber structure with low carbon concrete foundation and as such will be a very low carbon building.
 This design offers delightful light and views for the occupants and will present elegant façade treatments to enhance the cityscape and public realm.

 Cove Zero

-In design
+In Construction

 Status